tolees/tech/content/B075KPPTTW-es.md

 ℹ️:

+- USB 3.0 performance and high speeds of up to 150MB/s
+- Transfer a full-length movie in less than 30 seconds
-- Carcasa de metal elegante y duradera
+- Sleek, durable metal casing
-- Transfiere una película en menos de 30 segundos
-- Rendimiento USB 3.0 y altas velocidades de hasta 150 MB/s
-- Transfiere a la memoria hasta 15 veces más rápido que con las memorias USB 2.0 estándar
+- Easy-to-use password protection for your private files
+- Transfer to drive up to 15 times faster than standard USB 2.0 drives

 [🛒 Accede a la oferta!!]({{< param buyurl >}})